zx80/flask-simple-auth/SECURITY.md

 All software have bugs.
 This is a software.
 It should have bugs…

-Drop me an email if you find an issue, a simply fill an issue.
+Drop me an email if you find an issue, a simply fill in an issue.